Free Pictures of Butterflies

 Skippers make up the distinct butterfly family of Hesperiidae that include this wonderful creature that I saw flitting between flowers on seashore grassland dancing about to my great delight.
 I was mesmerized.
 Skippers without doubt have moth like qualities.
 Stout bodies, wings rest at an angle but there is so much of this creature that screams butterfly.
 The antennae have the characteristic bulge at the tip albeit sickle shaped but for anyone who has seen one of these characters it is the flight that is so much a butterfly.
-The Essex Skipper is similar but its antennae tip is black whereas the Small Skipper's is orange.
+The Essex Skipper is similar but its antennae tip is black whereas the Large Skipper's is orange.

-Free pictures of Small Copper Butterflies - Lycaena phlaeas
+Small Copper Butterflies - Lycaena phlaeas

 Small maybe, but such a bright butterfly